zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 - Supports fast indexed search, dashboards, and alerting
 - Integrates natively with the Wazuh dashboard
+- The most user friendly and helpful method in the long run.

 **Tradeoff:** High storage cost — compressed log files are often only ~14% the size of equivalent indexed data.
 At scale, this becomes a cost bottleneck.